 We ensure the availability of euro cash

-The Eurosystem ensures that euro banknotes and coins are available to the public at all times.
-All national central banks offer free-of-charge cash services throughout their countries, while working to make the cash cycle as cost efficient as possible.
-We also consider the needs of international markets since a large share of euro banknotes circulate outside the euro area.
-Even if a digital euro were to be issued in future, it would exist alongside cash.
+We work to ensure that euro banknotes and coins are available to the public at all times.
+The national central banks offer free-of-charge cash services throughout their countries and they also work to make the cash cycle as cost efficient as possible.
+We also take into account the needs of international markets since between 30% and 50% of euro banknotes circulate outside the euro area.
+And if a digital euro euro were to be issued in future, it would exist alongside cash.

 We support access to cash services for everyone

-The Eurosystem wants citizens and businesses to have access to their own money, whatever their preferences and payment needs.
-Credit institutions therefore have a social responsibility to provide cash services to citizens and businesses, including cash withdrawals that are free or incur only a reasonable fee.
-We also support retailers providing complementary cash services such as “cash back” or facilitating limited cash withdrawals and deposits.
-Finally, we support the banking sector in dealing with sudden surges in demand for banknotes and make sure that cash can function as a fall-back payment instrument in case electronic payments are temporarily unavailable.
+We want people and businesses to have access to their money, whatever their preferences and payment needs.
+For this to happen, banks need to provide adequate cash services, including cash withdrawals that are free or incur only a reasonable fee.
+We also support retailers that provide complementary cash services such as “cash back” or facilitate limited cash withdrawals and deposits.
+We help banks to deal with sudden surges in demand for banknotes and make sure that cash can be used as a fall-back means of payment in case electronic payments are temporarily unavailable.